 This letter also appears on the Victorian Web

 This 'letter from the past", dated August 20, 1814 has intrigued me since I first bought it, as it is not an ordinary commercial inland letter.
 The address side is covered with-red and black postal markings.
 It is a business letter from Turner Bent & Co of Mitholm nr Halifax in England, to Messrs George Anton Hentz of Bolzano in Tyrol.
-Bolzano is now in Italy, but in 1814 that part of northern Italy was occupied by Austria (they were not driven out until 1859).
+Bolzano is now in Italy, but in 1814 that part of northern Italy was occupied by Austria.
 So, as far as the postal rates were concerned, this would have been a letter to Austria.

 There are six postal markings on the letter:

 Most of the markings are in red, denoting prepayment of postage, which was compulsory at that time for foreign mail from England.
 There are no transit or arrival datestamps on the letter.
 Other foreign letters in my collection have a postmark showing the appropriate arrival date

 And now for the contents of the letter: It is in two parts, the first is written - obviously by a clerk - on a printed invoice in the form of a Bill of Lading.

 This gives details of quantity and charges for thicksett (a stout fustian cloth), velveret and velveteen (which are both types of velvet), in different colours and quality.
 It ends with charges for : the case; freight to Hull and shipping costs; Insurance at two guineas per cent and a Policy Duty and Commission.